EMPLOYMENT OPPORTUNITIES

 they may live independently, safely, and with dignity in their own homes.
 We

-predominantly serve the elderly, intellectually disabled adults, and people
+predominantly serve the elderly, intellectually disabled adults, and people living

-in the areas of: non-profit management, healthcare, social work, behavioral
+the areas of: non-profit management, healthcare, social work, behavioral

 health, finances, law, policy making, and/or fundraising.
 Board members must